 (* equivalent to 0.05% Betamethasone)

 Betamethasone Dipropionate is a synthetic fluorinated corticosteroid.
-It is active topically and produces a rapid and sustained response in those inflammatory dermatoses that are normally responsive to topical corticosteroid therapy, and it is also effective in the less responsive conditions, such as psoriasis of the scalp, chronic plaque psoriasis of the hands and feet, but excluding widespread plaque psoriasis.
+It is active topically and produces a rapid and sustained response in those inflammatory dermatoses that are normally responsive to topical corticosteroid therapy, and it is also effective in the less responsive conditions, such as psoriasis of the scalp.

 Topical salicylic acid softens keratin, loosens cornified epithelium and desquamates the epidermis.